wrapperband/FeathercoinWalletGuide/README.md

 # Feathercoin wallet Plugins Menu

-## BitMessage encrypter peer to peer private messaging
+## BitMessage encrypted peer to peer private messaging

 Bitmessage is an open source fully encrypted peer to peer messaging system.
 Because it does not pass through a central server it is also harder to collect meta data.